VitorCBSB/HetrisV2/README.md

 To execute, just run `stack exec HetrisV2-exe`.

+Make sure SDL2 is installed on your machine or compilation will fail.
+To do so on Windows, I used [MSYS2](https://www.msys2.org/) as it felt like the easiest way.

 ## Controls

 Since I don't have a _Help_ screen yet, they are as follows (taken from the [guideline](https://tetris.fandom.com/wiki/Tetris_Guideline)):